abdelrehman99/Mail-Jobs/README.md

 ### Overview:

 This is a javascript bot to scrape web jobs and email it to me to apply easy and test my javascript skills.
+I used SerApi to fetch the neccassry search data and NodeMailer to send the data.

 ### To install and try this script :
 First we create a free account on https://serpapi.com/search-api .